 Dr. Chambers acknowledges that, because of the retrospective nature of the research, the study may be limited by selection bias.
 “These women had no evidence of cancer at the time that vaginal estrogen was started, it is conceivable that they are a lower-risk population,” she says.
 Provider bias may be another limitation, according to Dr. Chambers: “Some physicians may have been more likely to prescribe estrogen to women they thought were low risk.”

 The strengths of the analysis are the size of the population and the fact that the patients were treated by a variety of different providers, including gynecologic oncologists, Ob/Gyns and urogynecologists, over a nearly 20-year period.

 “We believe that our findings support that it is reasonable to offer vaginal estrogen to gynecologic cancer survivors who are suffering with GSM who have failed conservative treatments including vaginal moisturizers, lubricants and pelvic physical therapy,” says Dr. Ricci.
 She notes that these patients must be well counseled about the data and the risk:benefit profile.

 As the study authors noted in concluding their published report, “prospective studies are needed to further delineate the role of vaginal estrogen in women with GSM and its impact on quality of life in these patients.”
-The next steps for the researchers at Cleveland Clinic, according to Dr. Ricci may be a collaboration with other institutions to gather a larger dataset from a more heterogenous cohort of women.
+The next steps for the researchers at Cleveland Clinic, according to Dr. Ricci may be a collaboration with other institutions to gather a larger dataset from a more heterogeneous cohort of women.